FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

 ## Phase 1

-1.1 *The network side `proto_radius_udp` needs to be updated to have a local set of clients.*
+1.1 The network side `proto_radius_udp` has a local set of clients.

-1.2. *These clients need "use" counters, so we know how many outstanding requests are using them.
-Even when expired, the clients can only be deleted when the use counter hits zero.*
+1.2.
+These clients have an "outsranding" counters, so we know how many outstanding requests are using them.  *Even when expired, the clients can only be deleted when this counter hits zero.*

 1.3.
 The dynamic client code is configurable, so that it can be enabled or disabled.